-To apply for the Rural and Northern Immigration Pilot, you must meet the education requirements below:
+For the Agri-Food Pilot, you must meet the education requirements below:

-- You must have a high-school diploma, post-secondary certificate or degree that is valid and equal to a Canadian equivalent. - If you did not complete your studies in Canada, you'll need an Educational Credential Assessment (ECA) to show that your studies are equal to a Canadian secondary or post-secondary certificate, diploma or degree. - Your ECA report must be less than five years old on the date we receive your application.
+- You must have a high-school diploma, post-secondary certificate or degree that is valid and equal to a Canadian equivalent, or - If you did not complete your studies in Canada, you will need an Education Credential Assessment (ECA) to show that your studies are equal to a Canadian secondary or post-secondary certificate, diploma or degree, or - If your foreign credential is not equivalent to a Canadian secondary or post-secondary degree, you will need an Educational Credential Assessment (ECA) to show that your credential is issued from an educational or training institution recognized by the official authorities of the country of origin.
+Your credential should be equal to a secondary or post-secondary degree in the country where it was issued.

+Your ECA report must be less than five years old on the date we received your application.